Find Affordable College Courses

 Check out the geology bachelor's degree programs at these schools if you want to attend one of the most popular in Tennessee.

 Our 2023 rankings named The University of Tennessee - Knoxville the most popular school in Tennessee for geological and earth sciences students working on their bachelor’s degree.
-UT Knoxville is a fairly large public school located in the medium-sized city of Knoxville.
+UT Knoxville is a very large public school located in the medium-sized city of Knoxville.

 About 39% of the students majoring in geology at the school are women while 61% are male.